-You only need to contact HMRC once because the when you contact the Child Benefit Office they will inform other departments of HM Revenue and Customs.
+You should include the date of the death when you contact them online, by mail, or by phone.
+You only need to contact HMRC once.
+When you contact the Child Benefit Office they will inform other departments of HM Revenue and Customs.

-When you make a claim for Child Benefit be sure to include the following information;
+When you make a claim for Child Benefit be sure to include the following information:

-You can request a new birth or adoption certificate and send it in later if you do not have it immediately available.
+Note: You can request a new birth or adoption certificate and send it in later if you do not have it immediately available.

 The eight week period will start from the Monday following the death if your child died before the end of the week in which they were born.
-Child Benefit can be backdated but for up to 3 months only.
+Child Benefit can get backdated but for up to 3 months only.

-Therefore, the longer you leave it to make your claim, the less benefit payment you will receive.
-The High Income Child Benefit tax charge is not liable on any Child Benefit received after the child dies.
+Note: The High Income Child Benefit tax charge is not liable on any Child Benefit received after a child dies.